- Our Community

 The Columbia Basin Trust (CBT) was developed to create a legacy of social, economic and environmental well-being in communities in the Columbia Basin as part of Columbia River Treaty.
-Funding available for community projects through the Communities Initiatives Program (CIP/AAP) is a part of this.
+Funding available for community projects through ReDi is a part of this.
 CIP grant funding is allocated annually through a per capita formula to Local Government partners, including the Regional District of Central Kootenay (RDCK).
-The RDCK is contracted by the CBT to administer CIP proposals for the whole Central Kootenay region.
+The RDCK is contracted by the CBT to administer ReDi proposals for the whole Central Kootenay region.

-- January 6th - February 28th: 2020 CIP/AAP Call for Proposals.
+- January 9rd - February 17th: 2023 ReDi Call for Proposals.
 Applications must be submitted through the online portal via the RDCK.

 - Applications received.
-Nelson City Council plays an active role in adjudicating CIP proposals requesting funds allocated to the City of Nelson.
+Nelson City Council plays an active role in adjudicating ReDi proposals requesting funds allocated to the City of Nelson.

 - May: Council sends a final recommendation to the RDCK Board in early May.
 The RDCK Board makes its final decision at its May Board meeting.

-- June: The RDCK distributes CIP grant funding.
+- June: The RDCK distributes ReDi grant funding.